Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

-AFC South opponents meet when the Tennessee Titans (1-1) host the Indianapolis Colts (0-2) on Sunday, September 26, 2021 at Nissan Stadium.
-Tennessee is favored by 5.5 points.
-An over/under of 48 is set for the contest.
+The Tennessee Titans (1-1) are 6-point favorites when they host the Indianapolis Colts (0-2) in an AFC South matchup on Sunday, September 26, 2021 at Nissan Stadium.
+The over/under is set at 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.